NeerajPrasadd/RestFul-api-design/request-response.md

-# Request and Response Structure of RESTful API (Grocery Example)
+# Request and Response Structure of RESTful API (Hyperlocal Grocery Example)

 A well-structured RESTful API ensures consistency, scalability, and ease of use.
 Below are the best practices for designing request and response structures in a hyperlocal grocery API.